-Use ¼ tsp mint extract and ¾ tsp vanilla extract for this recipe.
+Use ¼ teaspoon mint extract and ¾ teaspoon vanilla extract for this recipe.
 That will give your cookie dough a nice minty taste without being too overpowering.
 We recommend using peppermint extract rather than spearmint.
 The peppermint has a more “candy-cane” taste while spearmint can end up tasting a little too much like toothpaste.
 You definitely don’t want that flavor in a chocolate cookie!

 These mint chocolate pudding cookies are perfect for the holidays when mint and chocolate reign supreme.
 They are also delicious year-round- you can never go wrong with the chocolate and mint combination!